 Welcome to COMPSs!

-COMP Superscalar (COMPSs) is a task-based programming model which aims to ease the development of applications for distributed infrastructures, such as large High-Performance clusters (HPC), clouds and container managed clusters.
-COMPSs provides a programming interface for the development of the applications and a runtime system that exploits the inherent parallelism of applications at execution time.
+COMP Superscalar (COMPSs) is a programming model which aims to ease the development of applications for distributed infrastructures, such as Clusters, Grids and Clouds.
+COMP Superscalar also features a runtime system that exploits the inherent parallelism of applications at execution time.

-To improve programming productivity, the COMPSs programming model has following characteristics:
+For the sake of programming productivity, the COMPSs model has four key characteristics:

-Standard programming languages: COMPSs is based on the popular programming language Java, but also offers language bindings for Python (PyCOMPSs) and C/C++ applications.
-This makes it easier to learn the model since programmers can reuse most of their previous knowledge.
+- Standard programming languages: COMPSs is based on the popular programming language Java, but also offers language bindings for Python and C/C++ applications.
+This facilitates the learning of the model, since programmers can reuse most of their previous knowledge.

 This manual is divided in 9 sections: